ARE YOU SUCCESSFUL, ‘THAT DEPENDS’

 From an early age, the importance of Money is ingrained within us.
 Our government, churches, teachers, and parents fret, even argue, over money.
 Entertainment, television, and print media all bombard us with messages that imply ‘money is everything’.
 The so-called Golden Rule turns green, “He who controls the gold makes the rules”.
 It’s easy to control a ‘work to eat world’ by controlling the money.
 The goal of many corporations is to do just that.
 Not get your money in big chunks, that’s too difficult, but to get your money a little at a time on a continuum.
 It’s obvious that “Three easy payments of $29.95” is easier to make than one payment of Ninety Bucks.
 Why do you think we are mailed credit cards by the hundreds and encouraged to use them freely.
 Corporate America wants us to all join in and sing, “I owe, I owe, it’s off to work I go.”
 Like cigarettes, credit becomes a habit, then a fear, fear of ‘not having enough money.’
 Business uses the fact that, “people are more motivated by their fear of loss than they are their desire for gain” and creates dependency through credit.

 Do I want to work harder so I can charge more?
 “That depends.”
-Webster’s #2 definition of ‘depends’ states; ‘to be pending or undecided’, which means I must not be decided.
+Webster’s #2 definition of ‘depends’ states; ‘to be pending or undecided’, which means It must not be decided.
 In the past, at the end of the calendar year, I would often get a queasy feeling, an unidentified feeling of dread that physically affected my attitude.
 It wasn’t until I began to write clearly defined goals, congruent with my values, that I understood what caused that feeling.
 It was ‘my indecision.’
 Not having a plan of where I was going, and why, made my stomach jump.
 Similar to getting in the car to take a trip and asking, “Where are we going?”
 Or, in Betty’s case, “I’ll work 60 hours a week” knowing good and well she didn’t have 40 extra hours a week too work!

 Will I write and prioritize my well-defined goals congruent with my values and create a plan?
 “That depends”, on who, for what?
 Webster’s #3 definition of ‘depend’ says, “3a: to place reliance or trust <you can depend on me”.
 Oh darn, that old depend on self deal again, unquestionably.
 Who else is responsible for you – your parents, boss, spouse, children, the Government?
 I think not, responsibility is uniquely individual.
 If you are hit by a car while crossing the street, was it the car’s fault?
 How about the driver of the car?
 Or is it YOU because you didn’t look both ways before crossing the street.
 You are the Scottie Dog or Shoe piece in the Monopoly Game of Life.
 It’s your sole responsibility to protect your piece.